mlflow/mlflow/CONTRIBUTING.rst

 The MLflow Python API currently supports several types of plugins:

-* [Tracking] ArtifactRepository plugins: specify custom client behavior when users call ``mlflow.log_artifact``, ``mlflow.log_artifacts``
+* ArtifactRepository plugins: specify custom client behavior when users call ``mlflow.log_artifact``, ``mlflow.log_artifacts``
-* [Tracking] Tracking AbstractStore plugins: specify custom client behavior when users call tracking API methods like ``mlflow.start_run``, ``mlflow.log_metric``, ``mlflow.log_param``.
+* Tracking AbstractStore plugins: specify custom client behavior when users call tracking API methods like ``mlflow.start_run``, ``mlflow.log_metric``, ``mlflow.log_param``.
-* [Registry] Model registry AbstractStore plugins: specify custom client behavior when users call model registry APIs like ``mlflow.register_model``
+* Run context providers: specify context tags to be set on runs created via the ``mlflow.start_run`` fluent API.
-* [Tracking] Run context providers: specify context tags to be set on runs created via the ``mlflow.start_run`` fluent API.
+* Model registry AbstractStore plugins: specify custom client behavior when users call model registry APIs like ``mlflow.register_model``

-MLflow plugins are defined as standalone Python packages which can then be distributed for installation via PyPI or conda.
+You define an MLflow plugin as a standalone Python package which can then be distributed for installation via PyPI or conda.
 See `Writing Plugins <https://github.com/mlflow/mlflow/blob/master/examples/plugins/writing-plugins.rst>`_ for a detailed guide to writing your own plugin.